 Computer Programmer Education Requirements

 Undergraduate certificates and associate's degrees suffice for some entry-level positions in computer programming, usually only if the applicant has a good amount of applicable work experience.
 Most employers, however, require programmers to hold at least a bachelor's degree in a field such as computer science, mathematics or information systems.
+Four years of directly related work experience is acceptable in place of a bachelors degree in many cases.
 Some jobs even call for a master's degree.
 Graduate certificates in computer programming are often pursued by individuals to augment a bachelor's degree in business, accounting or finance.
 Typical courses in a computer programming program cover programming logic, system design and development, programming languages, database management and structured query language (SQL).

 Systems programmers develop systems that act as the computer's brains.
 Applications programmers develop systems that allow computers to do different jobs.
-According to the U.S. Bureau of Labor Statistics (www.bls.gov), job opportunities for computer programmers were projected to increase by eight percent between 2012 and 2022.
-Although this is average growth, there will be outsourcing of jobs due to the fact that many users are now able to write their own programs.
-In addition, some programming functions have been automated.
+According to the U.S. Bureau of Labor Statistics (www.bls.gov), job opportunities for computer programmers were projected to decline by 7% between 2018 and 2028.
+This is below average growth due to outsourcing of jobs to countries with lower wages since many this work can be done from any location.
+In addition, some programming functions may become automated.
 Programmers now often assist software engineers in a number of their duties, such as the identification of user needs and program design.
 The demand for programmers is highest for individuals who have good technical skills and a solid grasp of the programming needs of specific employers' businesses.

 Because of the computer field's rapidly changing nature, programmers are advised to build on their expertise.
 With experience and additional courses, programmers may become lead programmers, supervisors or analysts.
 With more advanced degrees and specialized knowledge, programmers can advance to become full-fledged software engineers.
 Further training, particularly in business, affords engineers the opportunity to become project managers, information officers, systems managers or independent consultants.